Nazareka/angular-contributors/README.md

 ﻿# angular-contributors

+ Fetching all angular contributors

+ counting their contributions

+ writing data in json

- Fetching all angular contributors and counting their contributions and getting data from Fastapi server
+ getting data from Fastapi server